Canadadry/pml/readme.md

  - `yAnchor` : how to y-position the item in its parent : `relative` (default), `top`, `bottom`, `center`, `fill`
  - `anchor` : shortcut to x and y anchor : `center`, `fill`

-### Using Variable
+### Using Templating

+Each pml file is pass throught the go template engine to be preprocessed.
+It allow a lot usefull featuer :

+ - Injecting data comming from a json file
+ - Splitting your pdf document accross several pml file
+ - Translation

+When writing your pml file just follow the golang template language : [cheat sheet](https://curtisvermeeren.github.io/2017/09/14/Golang-Templates-Cheatsheet)

+## Injecting Data

 To Allow dynamic content you must provide a data file (json) to the `param` cli option or post it in api mode.
-When writing your pml file just follow the golang template language : [cheat sheet](https://curtisvermeeren.github.io/2017/09/14/Golang-Templates-Cheatsheet)

 Example :
 ```pml